Starting seedlings inside is such a great way to get ahead in the garden and save money.

 Choosing a store-bought seed raising mix helps with growing healthy seedlings inside as it’s clean and sterile.

 If you want to make your own seed raising mix with homemade compost, it’s definitely an option but you do run the risk of bringing in pests and diseases.
 You’ll need to add other components in too such as river sand and coconut coir for drainage and water retention.

 A good seed raising mix has both good drainage and good water retention and a little fertiliser to feed the seedlings as they grow.
 They often contain Trichoderma too which is a natural bio fungicide that helps protect your seedlings against diseases.

 Seeds don’t need any fertiliser to germinate, only the correct amount of water and the correct temperature.

 The seed itself has a food store of nutrients that will last them 1-2 weeks, until their true leaves form.
-The first set of leaves a seedling forms are not considered the true leaves.
+The first set of leaves a seedling form are not considered the true leaves.
 They are in fact the cotyledon or the leaves of the seed itself.

 Once you’ve filled your containers with your seed raising mix, water the mixture well before sowing your seeds, then let it drain.